 You are also responsible for recording an asset’s book value in your books and financial statements.

 When you first purchase an asset, you record its value in your accounting books.
 And, you should create an annual journal entry for its depreciation expense.

 You must record an asset’s value loss in your books, too.
 If an asset’s book value is lower than its fair market value, you have asset impairment.
 You must update your records by creating an impaired asset journal entry.

 Unlike fair market value, you need to record book value on your small business balance sheet.
 The balance sheet lists assets and depreciation.
 And, your business’s book value is the same as the equity listed on your balance sheet.

 If you run your own business, you need to track your assets.
 Patriot’s online accounting software makes it easy to manage your books.
-And, we offer free, U.S.-based support.
+And, we offer free, USA-based support.
 Get your free trial now!

 This is not intended as legal advice; for more information, please click here.